Illiberal Populism: Competition Law at Risk?

 The paper presents the preliminary findings.
 For final findings please refer to the forthcoming monograph: Maciej Bernatt, Populism and Antitrust.
 The Illiberal Influence of Populist Government on the Competition Law System (Cambridge University Press 2022), https://www.cambridge.org/core/books/populism-and-antitrust/3619BEAF21AE0EA9A6F7AFA015670C3C

 The aim of this working paper is to preliminary identify those processes triggered by the rise of illiberal populism which have a potential to adversely affect the competition law system.
 It is hypothesized that these processes may be of a three-fold nature:

 1) they may involve limitations on the independence and expertise of the institutions responsible for the application of competition law (competition authorities and courts);

-2) they may translate into a protectionist use of competition law; and
+2) they may affect enforcement of competition law; and

 3) they may affect regional competition law systems.